 Whether it’s the first or 50th date, there’s never a shortage of fun things to do with a significant other in London.
-As Valentine’s Day is right around the corner, we’ve come up with some creative dates in and around the city that’ll up the fun and perhaps the romance factor too.
+We’ve come up with some creative dates in and around the city that’ll up the fun and perhaps the romance factor too, to keep you brimming with first date ideas and Valentine’s Day inspiration.
 Get out of your comfort zone with these unique date ideas in London!

 One of London’s most beautiful restored historical buildings, Alexandra Palace is now home to a fantastic ice rink open to the public.
-Set in a large hall with period-typical architecture lining the walls and large glass windows, the grandeur of the ice rink never fails to impress and the slippery ice is a good excuse to hang onto someone’s hand.
+Set in a large hall with period-typical architecture lining the walls and large glass windows, the grandeur of the ice rink never fails to impress.
+Ice skating is always a fun London date idea and a total classic, plus the slippery ice will give you a good reason to hang onto somebody else’s hand.

 Brave the world below at Chistlehurst Caves, an underground network of chalk tunnels that date back 8000 years.
 These eerie caves are fantastic for exploring and frequently feature in British television series such as Doctor Who.
 Previously mined for lime and flint, it has a long and varied history spanning time periods and World War One, when it was used as an ammunition depot.

 London’s thriving nightlife scene includes a number of hidden bars scattered across the city, including Mexican bar and restaurant La Bodega Negra tucked behind a Soho sex shop and cocktail bar The Mayor of Scaredy Cat Town hidden past The Breakfast Club’s refrigerator entrance.
 Other interesting speakeasies include CellarDoor which can only be accessed through a toilet and the noir Evans & Peel Detective Agency.